instructor-ai/instructor/docs/hub/single_classification.md

 # Single-Label Classification

-This tutorial showcases how to implement text classification tasks—specifically, single-label and multi-label classifications—using the OpenAI API.
+This example demonstrates how to perform single-label classification using the OpenAI API.
+The example uses the `gpt-3.5-turbo` model to classify text as either `SPAM` or `NOT_SPAM`.

 ```python
 from pydantic import BaseModel, Field